 B Workshops (9:50-10:50 AM)

-B-1 How to Make Science Fun and Hands
+B-1 How To Make Science Fun and Hands-On

 Learn how kids (and adults) can make their own discoveries through hands-on exploration using readily available materials.
 Presenter will demonstrate activities you can use to encourage the natural creativity and curiosity inside everyone while they learn science concepts.
 Get ideas, inspiration, and resources for learning science by doing science.
 (Does not include activities for kids to do during the workshop.)

 B-2 Seven Steps to Encourage Learning

 No matter how you approach homeschooling, learning in your family will increase if you recognize the many ways in which people learn, follow learners’ leads and timing, broaden your exposure to the world and its possibilities, recognize the value of mistakes, resist most urges to correct your kids, and accept the fact that all of us can only learn a small fraction of what’s knowable.

 Here’s your chance to ask an experienced homeschooler your questions about different ways to homeschool, including purchasing a curriculum, choosing courses for individual subjects, doing unit studies, eclectic homeschooling, and unschooling.
 Join a small group of people, listen to their questions, and ask your own.
 No formal presentation, only Q & A.

 Ways to encourage your children to write.
 Tips on responding, revising, and publishing (even if it’s just on the fridge).
 Pitfalls to avoid.
 Presentation plus a discussion-come prepared to share your ideas.
 This workshop will focus on helping kids get excited about communicating their ideas rather than the mechanics of handwriting, spelling, etc.

 B-5 Homeschooling 3, 4, and 5 Year Olds